-Australia is a shock if you’ve travelled down from Southeast Asia, but fresh from Europe or the US, you’ll find prices comparable or cheaper.
-Sydney is the exception: the cost of living has crept up over the years and any prolonged length of time spent in the city will quickly drain savings.
+Australian prices was always came as a shock if you had travelled from Southeast Asia, but now with the strong dollar and booming economy, Australia can now feel as expensive as Europe or the US, especially for food and drink.
+This is most noticeable in Sydney, Melbourne, Perth and WA mining towns – the cost of living has crept up over the years and any prolonged length of time spent in these places will quickly drain savings.

 Crime, personal safety and the law

 Australia is a relatively safe country, although increasingly it follows the American trend for gun-related incidents.
-This is not to say there’s no petty crime, but you’re more likely to fall victim to another traveller or an opportunist: theft is not unusual in hostels, and many provide lockers.
-But if you leave valuables lying around, you can expect them to vanish.
+This is not to say there’s no petty crime, but you’re more likely to fall victim to another traveller or an opportunist: theft does happen in hostels and many provide lockers.
+That said, if you leave valuables lying around, you can expect them to vanish.

-You’re most likely to see violence in the pub – nearly always alcohol-fuelled and usually on a Friday or Saturday night in smaller, untouristed towns, or among groups of drunk males in major cities.
-Strangers are rarely involved without provocation.
-Be aware of drug-related crime, especially in hotspots such as Kings Cross in Sydney.
+You’re most likely to see violence in or outside pubs – nearly always alcohol-fuelled and usually on a Friday or Saturday night in untouristed small towns or in major cities.
+Strangers are rarely involved without provocation, though keep your wits about you in city nightlife hotspots such as Kings Cross in Sydney, also a focus of drug-related crime.

 Marijuana use may be widespread, but you’d be foolish to carry it when you travel and crazy to carry any other illegal narcotics.
 Each state has its own penalties, and while a small amount of grass may mean no more than confiscation and an on-the-spot fine, they’re generally pretty tough – especially in Queensland.
-Driving in general makes you more likely to have a confrontation of some kind, if only for a minor traffic infringement.
 Drink driving is taken extremely seriously, so don’t risk it – random breath tests are common around all cities and larger towns.

-Lesser potential problems are alcohol – there are all sorts of controls on where and when you can drink, and taking alcohol onto Aboriginal lands can be a serious offence – and nude or topless sunbathing, which is quite acceptable in many places, but absolutely not in others; follow the locals’ lead.
-Smoking is banned in all public places, including bars, pubs, restaurants and train stations.
-In 2010 it was banned in Hobart’s entire CBD; other cities are wondering whether to follow.
+There are all sorts of controls on where and when you can drink, and taking alcohol onto Aboriginal lands can be a serious offence.
+Keep in mind that nude or topless sunbathing may be quite acceptable in many places, but absolutely not in others; follow the locals’ lead.
+Smoking is banned in all public places, including bars, pubs, restaurants and train stations; in 2010 Hobart even banned it around bus stops in its CBD.

 Australia’s electrical current is 240v, 50Hz AC.
 British appliances require a plug adaptor, while American and Canadian 110v appliances will also need a transformer.